Yes-Theory-Fam/database/README.md

 ## Using this package

-Simply import `@yes-theory-fam/database` to get access to both everything generated to `@prisma/client` and all exported `type-graphql` code.
-If you don't have type-graphql installed, you have to import from `@yes-theory-fam/database/client` which only exports the Prisma client to avoid TypeScript errors.
+Simply import `@yes-theory-fam/database/client` to get access everything generated to `@prisma/client` and `@yes-theory-fam/database/type-graphql` to get all the exported `type-graphql` code.
+This split is done to avoid TypeScript errors since Prisma and TypeGraphQL generate types with identical names.

 ### Seeding the database